Hans Zimmer proposes to his partner during London performance

 As his Hans Zimmer Live show was drawing to a close, he brought his partner on stage, telling the audience: “There’s one more thing.
 So this is the woman I love, apparently she loves me.”

-Addressing her directly he said: “Why did I bring you up here?
+Addressing De Luca directly he said: “Why did I bring you up here?
 I was going to ask you something really important.
 Did you lock the back door?
 Is the milk in the fridge?
 Do we have any sorbet in the freezer?

 “Will you marry me?”